Jeremiah K. Pitzer

 - Sam

-- In Common Law Book E, it is stated that J. K. Pitzer left, or perhaps sold, an enslaved woman named Elisha to Frederick Johnston.
+In Common Law Book E, it is stated that J. K. Pitzer left, or perhaps sold, an enslaved woman named Elisha to Frederick Johnston.
+In Common Law Book 2, Pitzer and the following enslavers were listed in a conflict over two enslaved individuals.

 - Item sets